magomimmo/modern-cljs/doc/tutorial-19.md

 * we committed and pushed against the corresponding forked repos the update `shoreleave` lib.

-We should now [pull request][29] the [upstream repos][30] for each modified `shoreleave` lib and wait until the owner of the repos will accept and merge our pull requests.
+In a real scenarion, we should now [pull request][19] the [upstream repos][20] for each modified `shoreleave` lib and wait until the owner of the repos will accept and merge our pull requests.

 But what if the owner is lazy or for any reason she/he does not agree to merge our pull requests?